 This makes your engine bay look and feel less cramped.
 This is a useful feature considering its top-mounted configuration.

-This, along with the ability to retain the stock headers are among the most striking features of this G37 single turbo kit.
+This, along with the ability to retain the stock exhaust manifold are among the most striking features of this G37 single turbo kit.

 More features include the new up and downpipe design that’s more suited to a single turbo configuration.
 A larger intake filter coupled with 2.75” piping allows for the air to gush into the throttle body with more force.